genevaers/User-Documentation/docs/Reference/Workbench/LogicText/IFstatementsFCL.md

 {% include_relative Descriptions/Description-IF.md %}

-The syntax details of an IF statement in **Format Column Logic** are shown below.
+The syntax details of an IF statement in **Format-Phase Column Logic** are shown below.

 {% include_relative SyntaxDiagrams/CMAAHowthesyntaxworksLevel3.md %}